bisqwit/that_terminal/doc/escapes.md

 First 4 params define the rectangle, next is page number, next two are the target coordinates, and the final is the target page number.
 Xterm ignores the page numbers.
-This code (DECCRA), together with `<CSI> X`, can be used to implement vertical windows that can scroll independently very efficiently.
+This code (DECCRA), together with `<CSI> X`, can be used very efficiently to implement vertical windows that can scroll independently.
 * `<CSI> $ z`  Fill rectangular area with space.
 First 4 params define the rectangle.
 Attributes are not touched.
 * `<CSI> $ {`  Fill rectangular area with space *selectively* (unsupported).
 Same as `<CSI> $ z` except leaves protected characters untouched.
 * `<CSI> $ x`  Fill rectangular area with given character and current attribute.
 First parameter is the character number code, next four define the rectangle.